 With my first heart attack, I had an initial episode of chest pain that lasted about 15-20 minutes.
 It abated, and I went on my way.
 Four days later, I was with my sister-in-law, Kelly, and our kids at a water park.
 After hanging out on the monkey bars (which I don’t advise when you are in the middle of a medical crisis) , I started feeling extremely odd.
 I had been feeling so sluggish and out of breath trying to climb stairs up to the water slides, but now my arms felt as if they weighed a million pounds.

-Want a great summer with your tweens and teens?
-Get your FREE Summer Contract for Teens here!
+Want a great year with your tweens and teens?
+Grab your FREE printable school contract for teens here?
+Also receive access to the FREE Summer Contract for Teens!

 I decided to go hang out in the kiddie area where the pool was slightly heated.
 On my way, I passed the snack shack.
 I had seen someone walk by with this huge blue soft serve ice cream cone.
 Naturally, I felt like ice cream would make me better.
 So after purchasing my extremely large ice cream cone I continued on to hang out in the relaxing warm water.